 Consider a more poignant example.
 Rachel Dolezal, a white woman who presented herself as African American and became a chapter president at the NAACP, was subject to nearly unanimous condemnation for claiming an identity to which many feel she was not entitled.

 I have no way of assessing how authentically Ms. Dolezal believed that she was Black.
 But by Twitter’s rules for Babylon Bee, any publication that criticized Dolezal for claiming that identity should have been banned.
 After all, she presented herself as Black and wanted to be considered Black — how dare Twitter users question her authenticity.
 We all must honor her request or else forfeit our own ability to speak in the public square.
 Of course that’s absurd.
 But only because we understand the math here.
-It’s the liberal position that is always right.
+The liberal position is always right.

 Those who question the identity of a trans person are banned.
-Those who question the identity of a white woman cynically appropriating another culture are heroes.
+Those who question the identity of a white woman appropriating another culture are heroes.
 See the problem?
 It’s not about logical consistency.
 It’s about adopting an approved progressive position.